Forward House Special Projects and Programs

 Our Outreach Workers, Kevin and Christine, are out and about in the community seven days a week to help individuals connect with services and resources, and, with the help of several Peer Support Workers, will provide support and encouragement as needed.

-In March, our team will also embark upon a speaking tour which will provide important information and answer questions our community have around mental health and addiction.
+In March, our team embarked upon a speaking tour which is providing important information and answering questions our community have around mental health and addiction.
 We hope to be able to visit all parts of the Oceanside region.
+The first “Taking Community to Heart: One Journey at a Time” presentation took place at Knox United Church with 30 participants.
+We heard the inspiring story of a resident who struggled with addiction and then homelessness, and who is now housed and thriving in our community due to the care and compassion of many community organizations and individuals.

 Our team will also be working closely with the Oceanside Harm Reduction Committee and the Housing Outreach Support Team (HOST) to support local harm reduction strategies and access to supportive housing.